philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 });
 ```

-The above code can be summarized as follows: If a click event propagates to the `<html>` element, hide the menu.
+This answer can be summarized as follows: If a click event propagates to the `<html>` element, hide the menu.
 If the click originated inside `#menucontainer`, stop the event so it never reaches `<html>`, thus only clicks outside of `#menucontainer` will close it.

 This code is simple, elegant, and clever all at the same time.
 Yet, unfortutely, it's absolutely horrible advice.
-It's basically the equivalent of turning off the water in the leaky shower example.
-This method completely ignores the possibility that any other code could be running on the site that needs to detect click events.
+It's basically the equivalent of turning off the water in my leaky shower story.
+This solution completely ignores the possibility that any other code on the page might needs to know about that click.

 But it's the Interent, and it's the most upvoted answer, so this is what a lot of people do.